 Reinventing the Rustbelt

 Every state in the country’s great Heartland has tried heroically for decades to offset the loss of manufacturing jobs, the bedrock of its economy.
-Torinus, whose company has manufacturing operations in Wisconsin, Mexico, China and India, agrees with those who say that many of the lost manufacturing jobs are not coming back.
-Yet, he remains optimistic.
+Torinus, whose company has had manufacturing operations in Wisconsin, Mexico, China and India, has moved the operations back to the U.S., but not because of tariffs.
 He discounts what he calls “old ED” – old economic development, such as recruiting from other states, as the way back to prosperity.
 Instead, his speech on “New ED” centers on reinventing the Midwestern economy from the ground up.
 An angel investor and entrepreneur, he promotes taking advantage of the region’s aptitude and resources for full engagement of the burgeoning innovation economy.
 In his view, launching high-growth companies in a systematic way is the main route back to economic high ground.
 A founder of BizStarts Milwaukee, he talks about his first-hand experience in creating an entrepreneurial ecosystem.